-The Undertaker To Overtake TV This Week – Looms Over Roman Reigns For WrestleMania 33?
+Undertaker To Overtake TV This Week – Looms Over Roman Reigns For WrestleMania 33?
 [Opinion]

 This is a sticky situation for Reigns, considering WrestleMania may be the event to finally decide what direction he is going in.
 The WWE is full of those historic moments and turning Reigns heel by retiring the Undertaker would become one of those moments to go down in WWE history.
 Putting Wrestlemania 33 in the history books as the event where Reigns turns heel, would work well for finally settling Reigns into a niche, but Reigns is the WWE’s cliff hanger for all the big events.

 The headlines about the possibility of Reigns turning heel starts months before a big event, which is the best kind of advertising for the WWE.
 This cliff-hanger draws in the fans, which is not only good advertising, but it’s free advertising as well.
-Turning Reigns heel would put a stop to this cliff-hanger, and maybe the WWE just doesn’t want to do that.
-How this will work out for Reigns is anybody’s guess right now, but with only weeks until WrestleMania 33, the answer won’t be too far away.
+Turning Reigns heel would put a stop to this cliff-hanger and maybe the WWE just doesn’t want to do that.
+How this will work out for Reigns is anybody’s guess right now, but with only weeks until WrestleMania 33 the answer won’t be too far away.

 SPOILER: The Undertaker is expected to return this Sunday, at #WWEFastlane.
 Confronting Roman Reigns; setting up a match for #Wrestlemania. pic.twitter.com/x8SheeTVUS